Alfresco/alfresco-ng2-components/docs/upload.service.md

 Is possible add an ignore list for files that you don't want to allow upload on your CS.
 The configuration of this service is saved in the ***app.config.json file***.If you want more details about the configuration service follow this [link](https://github.com/Alfresco/alfresco-ng2-components/tree/master/ng2-components/ng2-alfresco-core#appconfigservice).
-In the example below you can see how filtered out the : '.git', '.DS_Store' and 'desktop.ini'.
+In the example below you can see how filtered out the : '.git', '.DS_Store' and 'desktop.ini'. **Every element is a glob pattern string.** So, if you want to exclude all the txt files, you can add the "*.txt". (notice the asterisk at the beginning of the pattern!)

 **app.config.json**